Queer People Constantly Fall In Love Online — Without Dating Apps

 ADVERTISEMENT

 Andie: We wouldn’t have actually met on dating apps because of our settings.
-We live in the same city but Queens to Brooklyn was outside of our distance settings and I wouldn’t have come up for Lindsey anyway because of my age.
+We live in the same city but our suburbs were outside of our distance settings and I wouldn’t have come up for Lindsey anyway because of my age.
 We didn’t even know until our first date that we weren’t the same age.
 But we hit it off.

 “